Main Event Mafia: Feud with TNA Frontline (2008–2009)

-Heading into Slammiversary, Matt Morgan expressed his wishes to join the Mafia.
+Heading into Slammiversary, Matt Morgan expressed his wishes to join the Main Event Mafia.
 This would lead to Angle facing Morgan in a singles match on TNA Impact! which Angle would win.
-After the match, Angle shook Morgan's hand, showing that he would want him in the MEM.
+After the match, Angle shook Morgan's hand, showing that he would want him in the Main Event Mafia.
 On the following week's TNA Impact!, during a King of the Mountain qualification match between Angle and Sting, Morgan interfered and helped Angle win.
 After the match, Angle thanked Morgan for helping him win.
-Morgan would go on and ask Sting to let him become a member of the MEM.
+Morgan would go on and ask Sting to let him become a member of the Main Event Mafia.
 Sting agreed to a match at Slammiversary against Morgan where, if Morgan won, he could join the group.
-Sting went on to defeat Morgan at the pay-per-view.
-In the final match of the pay-per-view, Angle won the King of the Mountain match to win the TNA World Heavyweight Championship after Samoa Joe turned heel and joined the MEM by handing him the World Heavyweight Championship belt, backstabbing the TNA Front Line in the process.
-On the June 25 edition of TNA Impact!, it was explained that Joe had been paid off by the MEM due to them being unable to defeat him.
-The MEM, as well as Morgan, attacked Sting in disapproval of his leadership, with Angle announcing that he had regained leadership of the group.
+Sting went on to defeat Morgan at Slammiversary.
+In the final match of Slammiversary, Angle won the King of the Mountain match to win the TNA World Heavyweight Championship after Samoa Joe turned heel and joined the Main Event Mafia by handing him the TNA World Heavyweight Championship belt, backstabbing the TNA Front Line in the process.
+On the June 25 edition of TNA Impact!, it was explained that Joe had been paid off by the Main Event Mafia due to them being unable to defeat him.
+The Main Event Mafia, as well as Morgan, attacked Sting in disapproval of his leadership, with Angle announcing that he had regained leadership of the group.
 The following week, Sting saved A.J.
-Styles from a beat down from his former stablemates, attacking each member of the MEM with his baseball bat and stealing Angle's TNA World Heavyweight Championship belt.
+Styles from a beat down from his former stablemates, attacking each member of the Main Event Mafia with his baseball bat and stealing Angle's TNA World Heavyweight Championship belt.
 The following week, Sting confronted Samoa Joe, claiming to unveil Joe's mystery adviser before Victory Road, where he would be facing Samoa Joe.
 Later on in the show, Sting disguised himself as Joe and nearly dragged out Joe's adviser from his car, before Joe stopped him, choking him out with the Coquina Clutch and his signature tribal knife.
 Joe then took back the TNA World Heavyweight Championship, returning it to Angle during the beatdown on Mick Foley at the end of the show.
-At Victory Road, the MEM gained full control of TNA's championship scene as Nash won the TNA Legends Championship from A.J.
-Styles to bring the title back to the MEM.
-At the same event, Booker and Steiner defeated Beer Money, Inc. for the TNA World Tag Team Championship, Angle defeated Foley to retain the TNA World Heavyweight Championship and Taz was also revealed to be Joe's adviser; Taz would later state that he was just an associate of the MEM.
+At Victory Road, the Main Event Mafia gained full control of TNA's championship scene as Nash won the TNA Legends Championship from A.J.
+Styles to bring the title back to the Main Event Mafia.
+At the same event, Booker T and Steiner defeated Beer Money, Inc. for the TNA World Tag Team Championship, Angle defeated Foley to retain the TNA World Heavyweight Championship and Taz was also revealed to be Joe's adviser; Taz would later state that he was just an associate of the Main Event Mafia.
 On the July 30 episode of TNA Impact!, Kevin Nash lost the TNA Legends Championship to Mick Foley in a tag team match with Kurt Angle against Bobby Lashley and Mick Foley.